DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 different historical eras in which China transformed from a socialist, planned-economy and Confucian society into a consumerism-dominated, economically robust powerhouse.
-The change of values brought by the social upheaval may affect Chinese women’s self-presentation and mate-selection criteria, and warrants more study. *Shengnv* accounts for only a small percentage of all Chinese women.
+The change of values brought by the social upheaval may affect Chinese women's self-presentation and mate-selection criteria, and warrants more study. *Shengnv* accounts for only a small percentage of all Chinese women.
 Media coverage, especially by Western press, has drawn more attention to this social group.